siddarthx07/Secure-Enterprise-Document-Chatbot/docs/TESTING_CHECKLIST.md

 - [ ] "What is our vacation policy?"
 - [ ] "How many vacation days do employees get?"
 - [ ] "What are the standard office hours?"
-- [ ] "What is the code of conduct at SecureKnowledge AI?"
+- [ ] "What is the code of conduct at Enterprise ChatDoc?"
 - [ ] "How do I submit an expense report?"
-- [ ] "What benefits does SecureKnowledge AI offer?"
+- [ ] "What benefits does Enterprise ChatDoc offer?"
 - [ ] "How do I contact HR?"
 - [ ] "What is the PTO policy?"
 - [ ] "What is the attendance policy?"